thexhr/jrnlc/README.md

 ## Usage

+A more detailed description of jrnlc and its usage patters are shown in the [man page](https://xosc.org/jrnlc.html).

 Create a new journal entry on the command line.
 End it with Ctrl+d on a blank line.
 ```
 $ jrnlc